New York City ethnic enclaves: Greek

 Astoria, Queens, is home to the largest concentration of Greek Americans in New York.
-Walking down a street in the 1970s, one would see Greek restaurants, Hellenic clubs, and many Greek-owned businesses.
-Now, Astoria has become more diverse, with Mexican Americans, Colombian Americans, Pakistani Americans, and Russian Americans all calling Astoria home, among others.
-Many Greeks are leaving Astoria for Whitestone, Queens, but many of the buildings in Astoria are still owned by Greeks.
+Walking down a street, one can see Greek restaurants, Hellenic clubs, and many Greek-owned businesses.
+Now, Astoria has become more diverse, with Mexican Americans, Colombian Americans, Russian Americans, and Italian Americans all calling Astoria home, among others.
+While some Greeks are leaving Astoria for Whitestone, Queens, many of the buildings in Astoria are still owned by Greeks.

 Through the 1950s, most Greek New Yorkers lived in Manhattan.
 With a surge in Greek immigration in the 1960s, Astoria emerged as New York City's "Greektown."
 Between 1965 and 1975, about 150,000 Greek immigrants settled in the United States, with the majority settling in New York City.
 With most migrating for the economic opportunity, but as living conditions in Greece improved in the 1980s, Greek migration slowed.
 However, Astoria remains New York's "Greektown."
+During the 2010s, economic issues in Greece caused a resurgence of Greek immigration to Astoria.

 Hungarian

-There is a significant orthodox Jewish Hungarian population in the rapidly growing neighborhood of Borough Park, Brooklyn.
-In December 2012, the stretch of 13th Avenue from 36th to 60th Streets was co-named Raoul Wallenberg Way in honor of the Swedish diplomat who saved 100,000 Hungarian Jews during the Holocaust.
-Many of these survivors settled in Borough Park after the war and raised their families here.
-There is also a Hungarian population in Williamsburg, Brooklyn and an affluent population in Yorkville, Manhattan.
+79th Street in Yorkville, Manhattan was a hub for the Austro-Hungarian populace.
+This section of Yorkville was known as Little Hungary and had at one point nearly 20,000 Hungarians.
+Popular restaurants included the Viennese Lantern, Tokay, Hungarian Gardens, Robert Heller's Cafe Abbazia at 2nd Avenue, Budapest and the Debrecen.
+There were also a number of butcher stores and businesses that imported goods from Hungary.
+Churches included St. Stephen Catholic Church and the Hungarian Reformed Church on East 82nd Street.
+In 1956, due to the Hungarian Uprising, Yorkville saw a second wave of Hungarian migration into the neighborhood.
+While the population has somewhat declined, there are still some Hungarians left in Yorkville, as well as populations in Forest Hills, Queens and Williamsburg, Brooklyn.